Popemobile: Usage by John Paul II

-The first time that John Paul II traveled to his home country in 1979, he was transported in the white vehicle based on the Polish Star 660 truck from a firm FSC Star.
+The first time that John Paul II traveled to his native Poland in 1979, he was transported in the white vehicle based on the Polish Star 660 truck from a firm FSC Star.
 For John Paul II's visit to Ireland in 1979, Ford Ireland donated a D series truck which was adapted by OBAM coachbuilders; in 2017 it was available for private rental in Dublin.
 It was bigger than the truck used later in Vatican City.
-Another popemobile was a modified Mercedes-Benz with a small windowed enclosure in the back where the Pope sits.
+Another automobile was a modified Mercedes-Benz with a small-window enclosure in the back where the Pope sits.
 A converted 230 G Mercedes-Benz G-Class was built for John Paul II's visit to Germany in 1980.